Multiple entropy production for multitime quantum processes: Introduction

-In the quantum regime, the measurements are generally invasive.
-Thus, the marginal distributions do not correspond to derived processes, in which some measurements are not performed.
+Due to the invasiveness of the measurements, the marginal distributions do not correspond to derived processes, in which some measurements are not performed.
+Since the memory effect can lead to a negative entropy production rate.
+Thus, in general, the entropy production of the marginal distribution does not satisfy the detailed FT relation.
 Only if the Kolmogorov consistency condition is satisfied, then not performing a measurement is the same as averaging over its probabilities \cite{Plenio20}.
 And the entropy production of the corresponding marginal distributions will be the same as that of the derived processes.
 The entropy production of the derived processes should satisfy the detailed FT relation, so the entropy production of the marginal distributions should also do so.
 Another interesting relationship between the Kolmogorov condition and quantum thermodynamics is work extraction \cite{MA18}.
 Work extraction itself is not a fluctuation quantity and the proof of \cite{MA18} has nothing to do with backward processes.
 So the relation between the sum of each intermediate amount entropy production and the total entropy production is still unclear.
 And we will discuss it briefly in this paper.

 This paper is organised as follows.
 In \cref{S2}, we first briefly introduce the general framework of operator states and process states.
 Then, for closed quantum systems, Markovian open quantum systems and non-Markovian open quantum systems, we try to derive the entropy production and the detailed FT of the joint probability and marginal distributions.
 We show that the Kolmogorov condition will make the sum of each intermediate amount entropy production equal to the total entropy production in the closed system, but fails for other systems.
 We also show how multiple compatible fluctuations are related to the entropy production rate.
+In \cref{EX}, we discuss the average entropy production of a simple Jaynes-Cummings model.
 The section \ref{CD} concludes.